MicrosoftDocs/msteams-docs/msteams-platform/toolkit/use-CICD-template.md

 Perform the following steps to customize the CD pipeline:

 1. Rename the template file to `Jenkinsfile`, and place it in the target branch, for example, the `main` branch.
 1. Change the CD flow.
-We default to use the triggers of `pollSCM` when a new change is pushed into the `main` branch.
+By default we use the triggers of `pollSCM` when a new change is pushed into the `main` branch.
 1. Create Jenkins [pipeline credentials](https://www.jenkins.io/doc/book/using/using-credentials/) to hold Azure service principal and Microsoft 365 account login credentials.
 1. Change the build scripts if necessary.
 1. Remove the test scripts if you don't have tests.